Journey Mapping

 You can’t fix an experience you don’t fully understand.

-Most organizations have a theory about where the customer experience breaks down.
+Every team has a theory about where the customer experience breaks down.
 Sales has one.
 Support has another.
 Product has a third.
-Every team sees the part of the journey they're responsible for, and nobody has a view of the whole thing.
+Journey Mapping gives you the actual picture, built from research, not internal debate.

 How it works